Did you know there’s something better to watch on YouTube than cats making hilarious faces?

 And hey, speaking of Hangul, if you want to advance in your written Korean, you will most definitely love this channel.
 You’ll learn to write verbs and their variations as well as some useful adjectives and common conjunctions.
 So check them out!

-Our first three featured channels are hosted by native speakers.
-This one is by an English speaker—someone who’s been in your shoes and perfectly understands what you’re going through, who’s triumphed over the difficulties in pronunciation and all those cultural oddities that trip up the average Westerner.
+While most learning channels are hosted by native speakers, this one’s by an English speaker—someone who’s been in your shoes and perfectly understands what you’re going through, who’s triumphed over the difficulties in pronunciation and all those cultural oddities that trip up the average Westerner.

 That’s why he called this channel “Motivate Korean.”
 He understands that there will be challenges that’ll make you want to give up.
 But hopefully, with his help, he can steer you away from giving up and towards mastering Korean… with the right guide to lead you, of course.